huangc28/kikichoice-be/scripts/README.md

 In dry-run mode, the tool will:
 - ✅ Scan and validate directory structure
-- ✅ Check product existence in database
+- ✅ Check product existence in databases
 - ✅ Validate image files
 - ✅ Calculate total file sizes
+- ✅ Preview local database sync operations
 - ❌ **NOT** upload images to Azure
 - ❌ **NOT** create database records